 Became the first golfer in 29 years to win consecutive U.S. Open titles.
 After his breakthrough victory at Erin Hills in 2017 when he posted 16-under 272, Koepka posted 1-over 281 at Shinnecock Hills to beat Tommy Fleetwood by a stroke.
-Seventh player all-time to win consecutive U.S. Open titles.
+He is the seventh player all-time to win consecutive U.S. Open titles.
 His 2018 U.S. Open triumph came in a year when he was sidelined four months with ligament damage in his left wrist, which forced Koepka to miss the Masters.
-In August, Koepka became the fifth player to win the PGA Championship and U.S. Open in the same year with his two-stroke win over Tiger Woods at Bellerive C.C. in St. Louis.
-Became No. 1 in the Official World Ranking at end of 2017 season following his victory in the CJ Cup at Nine Bridges in the Republic of Korea.
+In August 2018, Koepka became the fifth player to win the PGA Championship and U.S. Open in the same year with his two-stroke win over Tiger Woods at Bellerive C.C. in St. Louis.
+He also became No. 1 in the Official World Ranking at the end of the 2017 season following his victory in the CJ Cup at Nine Bridges in the Republic of Korea.
+In April, Koepka nearly claimed his fourth major, falling a stroke short of Woods at Augusta National Golf Club.
 As a collegian at Florida State University, Koepka won three events and earned All-American honors.
 He also was a member of the 2016 and 2018 USA Ryder Cup and 2017 Presidents Cup Teams.

 |2018||Shinnecock Hills Golf Club||75-66-72-68--281||+1||Won|